MariusMavridis/Phonetic-Distances/README.md

 │   ├── ProbaDistrib_IPA                 <- Probability distributions of IPA r-phones
 │   ├── ProbaDistrib_vect                <- Probability distributions of feature vectors (includes average IE probability distribution)
 │
-├── Alldist.txt                          <- Wasserstein distances between all pairs of languages │
+├── Alldist.txt                          <- Wasserstein distances between all pairs of languages, obtained with `Wasserstein_Distance.py`
-├── wals_languages.csv                   <- contains info about languages in the WALS database, and was downloaded at https://zenodo.org/records/13950591
 │
+├── wals_languages.csv                   <- contains info about languages in the WALS database │
 ├── Epitran_Transcription.py             <- Scripts to transcribe Bible texts from Raw_texts to IPA texts using Epitran │